In 2010 Tom founded the UK’s Government Digital Service (GDS), and served as its deputy director for five years.

 In 2015 Tom left GDS to start Public Digital Ltd, with Mike Bracken and Ben Terrett, GDS’s former Executive Director and Design Director respectively.

-Since 2015 Public Digital has helped governments and other large institutions around the world adapt to the Internet-era.
+Since 2015 Public Digital has helped over 20 governments and many other large institutions around the world adapt to the Internet-era.

 Prior to joining the UK Government, Tom was senior digital advisor to OFCOM, the UK communications regulator, and ran Channel 4’s digital innovation fund.